sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/DMIA_Exercises_2.md

       - This is the *lower bound* of the "internal vertices".
   - b)
     - see the ans
+- [x] 31 trival based on THEOREM 2
 - [x] 38
   - see [nonisomorphic_simple_connected]
     - a)